Written by: James Han

 What does this mean?
 Eating a mix of both fibers with your meals — especially if there are other carbohydrates involved — can help prevent you from spiking and crashing and prevent the onset of long-term metabolic health issues.

-Your gut microbiome is made up of microorganisms that play a major role in digesting your food, supporting your immune system, and protecting your body from harmful bacteria, among other functions.
+Your gut microbiome comprises microorganisms that play a major role in digesting your food, supporting your immune system, and protecting your body from harmful bacteria, among other functions.
 As scientists have recently begun to uncover, poor microbiome health is associated with a range of chronic illnesses, including metabolic and cardiovascular diseases [6].
 And although more research is needed, scientists have also found that a lack of good microbiota may even disrupt intestinal permeability (i.e., how “leaky” your intestines are), which can contribute to inflammation and insulin resistance.

 On the other hand, nourishing a diverse range of good microbes in your gut may be able to prevent the onset of these metabolic health issues.
 Fiber can actually regulate the composition of your microbiome, feeding the good bacteria and allowing them to grow and expand their presence in your digestive tract (as opposed to bad bacteria), as well as maintain the sturdiness or integrity of your intestinal lining — helping to prevent insulin resistance associated with a leaky gut [7, 8].